Transparency issues

 Here you can see a shop roof that has to be rendered together with its surroundings.
 Let’s describe all the meshes involved in this scene:

-To render this properly on platforms other than the Dreamcast, we have to arrange these meshes in the correct order, which would be 4, 1, 2, 5, 3.
+To render this properly, we have to arrange these meshes in the correct order, which would be 4, 1, 2, 5, 3.
 We render the non-transparent pieces first, starting with the wall, and then we render the transparent parts, finishing with the one that should be layered on top of the previous one.
 In order to render these assets like that, we have to make sure the level pieces are arranged in this particular order.
-However, in the Dreamcast level the order could be anything, which is why there are issues when the original level is imported as-is.
+However, in Dreamcast models the order could be anything, which is why there are issues when the original level is imported as-is.
 There are cases when this gets complicated, but for the most part rearranging the models is quite easy.
-However, instead of rearranging the problematic models (which probably would’ve taken less time and effort), the developers decided to redesign those areas with new textures and models.
+However, instead of rearranging the problematic models, the developers decided to redesign those areas with new textures and models.
 The redesigned assets sometimes fail at conveying the atmosphere of the original game.
 Quite often they lack the variety or special effects of the original, or have lower quality textures.
-There are also cases where the developers didn’t redesign or fix the models that still have transparency issues.
+There are also cases where models that have transparency issues weren’t redesigned.
 Almost every level in SADX has problems related to transparency.
 You can read more on level-specific problems by using the top menu.

-I resolved the majority of transparency issues with Dreamcast assets in my mods by sorting the models manually.
-Sometimes I also hooked the game’s queued model system to set an arbitrary depth value to make models render in a specific order.
-Although not everything is fixable this way, I think my mods demonstrate that making a faithful conversion of SA1 assets was possible in the PC port at the very least.
+The Dreamcast Conversion mod resolves a large number of transparency issues with Dreamcast assets by sorting the models manually.
+In some cases it also hooks the game’s queued model system to set an arbitrary depth value to make models render in a specific order (many of these hacks are done the same way it’s done in the base port).
+Although not everything is fixable this way, the mod demonstrates that making a faithful conversion of SA1 assets is technically possible in the PC port without major compromises to aesthetics or visual quality.

 As unfortunate as it is, sound and music quality has suffered almost as badly as textures and lighting in SADX.
 Let’s have examine some of the sound problems plaguing the ports.

-First of all, I’m going to be talking primarily about the PC version and later ports.
-This is because the Gamecube version’s sound format hasn’t been reverse engineered yet to allow direct sound quality comparions (although we can make some rough estimations).
-If you want to read about sound downgrades in the Gamecube version, skip forward to the part where I talk about sound bugs and missing sounds.
+This page is going to focus mainly on the PC version and later ports.
+This is because the Gamecube version’s sound format hasn’t been fully reverse engineered yet to allow direct sound quality comparions (although we can make some rough estimations).
+However, issues related to sound bugs and missing sounds mentioned here also affect the Gamecube version.

 There are several types of sound issues in SADX, and they are specific to different ports.
 Here’s a list of issues and the ports affected by them:

-For the 2004 PC port, ADX music files were converted into Windows Media Audio.
+For the 2004 PC port, ADX music files were converted into the Windows Media Audio format.
 The main problem with the WMA format is lack of looping, which means the music in the PC port fades out and restarts at some point, while in other versions of the game it loops seamlessly.
-This isn’t a major issue, especially because the Mod Loader has brought back ADX music support.

 A well-known problem with the 2004 PC port is the stutter that happens during the kart race when you hit the jump panels and Sonic says “woohoo!”.
 When this happens, the game pauses for a brief moment.
 This has something to do with the voice clips being in the WMA format because it doesn’t happen in the ports that use ADX audio.
 Thanks to the Mod Loader you can fix the problem in the 2004 PC port by installing a mod that replaces all WMA voice clips with ADX voice clips.